 Henry “Harry” Winston Jerome

-Henry “Harry” Winston Jerome is a Black person who devoted his time to the welfare of children.
+Henry “Harry” Winston Jerome devoted his time to the well-being of children.
 A remarkable athlete, his renown in athletics tends to overshadow the work he did in other areas of his life.
 Besides his success in the athletic arena, he was a tireless promoter of sports among young people and is among the small number of Blacks across Canada to receive the Order of Canada.
 Perhaps some of those his career has inspired will find it easier reaching the top because of Harry Jerome.

 Harry Jerome was born in Prince Albert, Saskatchewan, in 1940.
 The son of a Pullman coach attendant on the Canadian National Railway, his family moved to Vancouver when he was 12.
 Upon entering North Vancouver High, his teachers encouraged him to run and he joined the local track club, the Optimist Striders.
 His success was immediate.